iotaledger/iota-sandbox/README.md

       - name: Start iota sandbox
         uses: 'iotaledger/iota-sandbox/.github/actions/setup@VERION'
         with:
           # Optional.
-Specify a iota-sandbox version.
+Specify an iota-sandbox version.
 Default is latest
           version: 'v1.1.0'
           # Optional.
 In case you want to use a commit-ish ref.
 If branch is set it will always overrule version
           branch: branch-xy